allenc125789/TurtleNAS/README.md

 Summary:

 Program that turns Debian into a NAS.
 Designed with a web-interface and an easily configurable system for adding clients for file backup.
-Currently this is a project to further streamline and test a previous proof-of-concept script I made on utilizing alternative FTP protocols.
+A continuation to my previous script acting as a proof-of-concept utilizing alternative FTP protocols.

 This program provides a web-interface for configuration and user-file downloading, an easy setup, and security with SSH and the built-in linux PAM system.